OtoyaLee/OtoyaLee/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=OtoyaLee&theme=tokyonight&show_icons=true)
 - 🎸 Music  : Zard | Queen | JAY | HTT |...
 - 🎞 Movie  : Ultraman | KamanRider | Garo |...
-- 📝 Todo   : Pyqt-adb-opencv Rools |
+- 📝 Todo   : Pyqt-adb-opencv Tools |
 <!---
 OtoyaLee/OtoyaLee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.